Shrxxya/lume-corp-adb/README.md

 ## Branch Note

-The current complete implementation is available on branch `fix2/ui-sot`, which includes the full event workflow, AI enhancements, map integration, and UI polish.
+The current complete implementation is available on branch `master`, which includes the full event workflow, AI enhancements, map integration, and UI polish.

 ## Notes